A10Jama/test-ssh/README.md

 Enter a title for your key (e.g. My SSH Key)

+Go back on Bash and use Code : cat

+example : cat ahmed-github-key.pub

-Paste the public key into the Key field
+then Paste the public key into the Key field

 Click Add SSH key

-STEP 3: Adding the Private Key to the SSH Agent
+## STEP 3: Adding the Private Key to the SSH Agent

 Open Git Bash
 Start the SSH agent: eval ssh-agent -s
 Add the private key to the SSH agent: ssh-add /path/to/private/key Test the connection: ssh -T git@github.com
-Type "yes" if prompted to add GitHub to the list of known hosts STEP 4: Creating a Test Repository
+Type "yes" if prompted to add GitHub to the list of known hosts

+## STEP 4: Creating a Test Repository

 Open GitHub in a web browser